ebu/react-tutorial/README.md

 - To Run a webserver from a terminal:
   1. cd to the root of the react-tutorial directory you cloned from github.
 For example: `cd Desktop/react-tutorial`
   2. You can run the server using either python or nodejs.
-    - using Python: run: `python -m SimpleHTTPServer 8888`
+    - using Python: run: `cd server; python -m SimpleHTTPServer 8888`
-    - using node: run: ` node node_modules/http-server/bin/http-server -p 8888 --cors`
+    - using node: run: `cd server; node node_modules/http-server/bin/http-server -p 8888 --cors`
 - Open http://localhost:8888/web/index.html in the browser, verify that you have a web page.
 This is an example page of what we can do with the data.
 During the workshop you'll build your own!